 Other than handprints, be sure to look out for the iconic statues of Hong Kong stars Bruce Lee and Anita Mui.
 Not only can you pose for photos with them, but you can even interact with the superstars using Augmented Reality (AR) technology.

-As part of the new features of the Avenue of Stars, you can also expect stalls and mobile carts selling all sorts of creative and popular brands like Mei Lok Store and even limited-edition Avenue of Stars knick-knacks and exclusive Bruce Lee souvenirs.
+As part of the new features of the Avenue of Stars, you can also expect stalls and mobile carts selling all sorts of creative local souvenirs including those from popular brands like Mei Lok Store and even limited-edition Avenue of Stars knick-knacks and exclusive Bruce Lee souvenirs.

 5. Xiqu Centre

 If you’re interested in immersing yourself in Cantonese opera and traditional Chinese theatre, then the Xiqu Centre is perfect for you.

 This performing arts venue boasts designs inspired by traditional Chinese lanterns, but with a modern twist.
 What’s really interesting is that its entrance is made to resemble parting curtains; definitely perfect for a photo opportunity.

 The most striking feature of the Xiqu Centre is its Tea House Theatre as it takes you back in time to create the atmosphere of Hong Kong’s early 20th-century tea house.
 While watching a performance here, the audience will be treated to tea and dim sum too!

 Tip: Even if you don’t watch the performances, you can also learn more about traditional Chinese theatre by attending film screenings, workshops, talks, exhibitions and guided tours at the Xiqu Centre.

 Halal food options:

 You can never get enough Chinese food while in Hong Kong, so why not head over to Hung’s Chinese Restaurant for a scrumptious meal?
 Located in Chungking Mansions where there are many halal food options, Hung’s stands out for being the only one here serving Chinese cuisine.